KaiXtr/game-maker-projects/README.md

   I wanted to make a game that would be like Spore or Agar.io, then I created this game where the player control this nanoship in the size of a quark, and it grows until it becomes a galaxy.
+In this time I was making Dungerouns and I started making small apps with Python.

 * SAPUCAIA FANTASY